Point of Sale

 Some of the drawbacks to using Eat App’s restaurant software include:

-Eat App is a bit unique in that it is one of the few dining reservation management platforms to consistently offer a free two-week trial – both before and after the height of the pandemic.
-For restaurants that may have never used online restaurant reservations before, this free trial can be a valuable way to gauge your need for reservations software.
+Eat App is a bit unique in that it is one of the few dining reservation management platforms to consistently offer a free plan – both before and after the height of the pandemic.
+For restaurants that may have never used online restaurant reservations before, this free plam can be a valuable way to gauge your need for reservations software.
 However, it’s worth noting that the free plan is extremely limited and comes with a 50 cover limit.

-Beyond the two-week trial, Eat App offers three different pricing packages:
+Beyond the very basic free plan, Eat App offers three different pricing packages: